twstrike/tor_guardsim/original_algorithm.md

       1. Use the ADD_RANDOM_ENTRYGUARD algorithm to choose a new guard, DIRECTORY_GUARD=false
       2. Add new guard to GUARD_LIST
   2. From GUARD_LIST of entry guards:
-    1. Build LIVE_GUARDS
+    1. Build LIVE_ENTRY_GUARDS
       1. If we succeed building LIVE_GUARDS with either (or both) of the following conditions, then we choose one guard at random:
-        1. In order to reduce exposure to guards, LIVE_GUARDS will have at max 1 guard that has not been tried.
+        1. In order to reduce exposure to guards, LIVE_ENTRY_GUARDS will have at max 1 guard that we have not MADE_CONTACT
-        2. At max, LIVE_GUARDS contains NUM_NEEDED guards (listed and known to be not offline)
+        2. At max, LIVE_ENTRY_GUARDS contains NUM_NEEDED guards (listed and known to be not offline)
     2. Otherwise:
       1. Relax our constraints (bandwidth, uptime, for directory, etc), and
       2. Use the ADD_RANDOM_ENTRYGUARD algorithm to choose a new guard